 Let's take a closer look at who might be affected by this mental health ground of inadmissibility, and when someone might be granted a visa or green card regardless of psychiatric difficulties.

-The persons evaluating a visa or green card application do not simply issue denials whenever they see that someone has had mental health issues.
+The officials evaluating a visa or green card application do not simply issue denials whenever they see that someone has had mental health issues.
 They look in particular at:

 A medical exam can also be required for a nonimmigrant (temporary) visa, if the U.S. consular officer believes it to be warranted.
 This might happen, for example, because the officer spotted something relevant on the applicant's police record or noticed some odd or inappropriate speech, appearance, thought-processing, or behavior during the visa interview.